qwerty-arun/Lets_learn/README.md

 # 21/10/2024
+## OnShape
+- Setting the right limits for the Rack and Pinion Gear System.
+The axle shouldn't move beyond the pinion length.
+- Transforming and Rotating Parts in Part Studio: Draw a construction line, rotate the part around that line by using transform option.
+- Transorming and Rotating in Assembly: Well unfix the fixed part, rotate it by some angle which you want, fix it again.
+Other mates will automatically adjust.
+Select the part, using the arrows or pointers rotate that part.
+- What are STEP files?
 ## Revisiting vim commands
 - d$, d0, de, dw and db for delete operation.
 - `u` for undo.